In the Vectornator Mac App, you can easily refine your typography with precision controls to change your font's attributes.

 Remember that all the transformation options are non-destructive, so you can type in regular sentence case and transform your text tracking to 1 at once and then revert the changes anytime.

 How to change Kerning and Tracking values

-Kerning plays an important role to adjusting the spacing between two individual characters to improve legibility and avoid awkward-looking gaps between your letters.
+Kerning refers to the amount of space between two individual characters in a line of text.
+It can also refer to the process of adjusting the spacing to improve legibility and avoid disruptive gaps between your letters.

 Tracking instead allows you to adjusts the space between all of your characters of the entire word at once.

 In Vectornator you can change the tracking values in a range from 0 to +300 pt.

 Line Height (also known as Leading) refers to the spacing between the baselines of the typeface.